ballantyne/gdax-fix/README.md

 Donations
 ------------

 Here are a few addresses where you can send me bitcoins.
-If this library helps you and you are feeling especially generous I know that you will feel compelled to buy me beer with magical internet money.
+If this library helps you and you are feeling especially generous I know that you will feel compelled to buy me jello pudding pop with magical internet money.

 * BTC: 1A1BrPyWpdXLPsidjaMAmyNG71vFwmKPSR